Maroine42/SQL_Data_Job_Analysis/project_sql/README.md

     avg_salary DESC
 LIMIT 25;
 ```
-Here's a breakdown of the results for top paying skills for Data Analysts:
+Here's a breakdown of the results for top paying skills for Data Scientists:

 - Niche Tools Command Premium Salaries: The top-paying skills—like Asana (project management, 215K),Airtable(201K), and RedHat (enterprise Linux, $189K)—are not traditional data science tools.
 This suggests that specialized or cross-functional expertise (e.g., DevOps, workflow automation) can significantly boost earning potential, even in data-centric roles.